dev-nirob1/node-express-mongodb/node-js-notes/module/module.md

 - This module system came before ES modules was introduced in JavaScript; that's why it's syntax is different.
 - Modules in Node.js are created by defining separate files for different functionalities.
 - You Must export anything you want to make accessible to other module.

+# **Key Takeways** #

+- Avoid mixing module.exports and exports.property incorrectly.
+If you reassign module.exports, it will override any previous exports.property assignments.

+**Use consistent syntax for clarity:**

+- Assign everything at once with module.exports = {...}.
+- Or assign properties individually with module.exports.property.